 Developing emotional sensitivity and relational qualities is a concept that is also consistent with the feminist argument that highlights the emotional component of caregiving (Abel & Nelson, 1990).
 A group of feminist scholars argue that caregivers engage in care work because it provides fulfillment and meaning that ultimately results in intimate connections with those for whom they provide care (Gilligan, 1982; Miller, 1976).
-Even so, care work is also laborious, has been historically relegated to women, and continues to be seen as "women's work."
+Even so, it is important to note that care work is laborious, has been historically relegated to women, and continues to be seen as "women's work."
 Women may feel that it is their duty to engage in care work in a way that is not true for most men (Marcotte, 2015).